 Let me start with the obligatory disclaimer that, of course, you can’t predict future weather conditions.

-Nevertheless, October is typically a great month here for the following reasons.
+Bad luck aside, October is typically a great month to be here.

-The threat of Cozumel hurricane season is on its way out.
-Chances are if the odds stay with us we will not have a hurricane of course, but by the time October rolls around, the winds from the North increase, and the threat of tropical depressions start to wane.
+The threat of hurricane season is on its way out.
+Chances are better that we will not have a hurricane, as by the time October rolls around, the winds from the North increase, and the threat of tropical depressions start to wane.

 Hurricanes aside, the weather in October is Cozumel sunny but getting slightly less HOT.